react-toolbox/react-toolbox/components/list/readme.md

 );
 ```

+If you want to provide styles via context to this components, you should use the key `RTList`.

 ## List

 Is used as a wrapper for the list.
 It can hold properties that affect to the whole list and get styles for the wrapper.